hyperledger.fabricx.orderer¶

 k8s/ping¶

-- name: Check the orderer Kubernetes Service ports
+- name: Check that the orderer Kubernetes services are reachable

 vars: